Chance and data – Yes or no?

-Student makes statements rather than asking questions. (eg I would draw a dog)
+- Student makes statements rather than asking questions. (for example, I would draw a dog)

 Where to next?

-Develop understanding of asking questions through the use of picture stimuli and teacher modelling. for example
+Develop an understanding of asking questions through the use of picture stimuli and teacher modelling. for example,

-- display picture of a child and ask questions such as “Is he wearing shoes?
+- display a picture of a child and ask questions such as “Is he wearing shoes?
 Is he playing football?”
-Support students to devise own questions.
+Support students to devise their own questions.